Lucknow boy kills mother for stopping him from playing PUBG

 He hid the body inside the house for two days and threatened to murder his nine-year-old sister if she told anyone.

-A 16-year-old boy in Lucknow allegedly shot his mother dead after she did not allow him to play the online video game PUBG, NDTV reported on Wednesday citing the police.
+A 16-year-old boy in Lucknow shot his mother dead after she did not allow him to play the online video game PUBG, NDTV reported on Wednesday citing the police.

 The boy shot his mother in the head with his father’s licensed revolver on Saturday night, the police said, according to PTI.
 The woman died shortly afterwards and the boy hid her body in their home for two days.
 He used a room freshener to cover up the foul smell of the decomposing body.